 2. Identify a mentor.

-Because there are no licensing requirements for surety agents in Kansas, it is imperative that you find a mentor who can help you identify leads and potential employers.
-A mentor can help you avoid common mistakes that new surety agents tend to make.
+Because there are no licensing requirements for bail enforcement agents in Kansas, it is imperative that you find a mentor who can help you identify leads and potential employers.
+A mentor can help you avoid common mistakes that new agents tend to make.
 He or she may be able to assist you with developing plans to find a “skip.”
 You can also join a local surety association or attend public meetings (in lieu of joining) to find a mentor.

-3. Begin working as a surety agent.
+3. Begin working as a bail enforcement agent.

 - A certified copy of the bond